mjlslink/reliaquest-example/README.md

   (e.g. should wildcards be supported, etc.)
 - when creating a new employee, I avoided using a BLOB to store the bytes of a picture - the attribute is intended to support a URL which a client app can retrieve.
+- When H2 is started in-process and the console is accessed, an error upon retrieval of 'favicon.jpg' appears.
+This is why the db and application ports are identical, which seems to mix some requests up.
+The functionality is controlled in the server.port setting in the configuration and setup for the application in src/main/resources/application.properties.
+If set to a different port than that of the microservice this error should disappear, but I have not had time to test this yet.
 ---------------------------------
 # Coding Challenge